pablo-meier/Pablog/posts/2012-01-17-lost-manual.md

 All of this is well and cute, so you ask yourself, "where is the DSL reference so I can write my own?"

 No really, where is it?
 Because I still haven't found it.
-I'm looking all through the interwebz, but neither Cucumber nor RSpec have a definitive listing of their DSLs.
-There are a few half-baked tutorials, some Wikis on the Github pages, and while they all describe these technologies on a very shallow level, they barely answer my questions.
+I've looked all through the interwebz, but couldn't find a definitive reference for the DSLs of either the Cucumber libraries I'm using nor RSpec.
+There are a few half-baked
+tutorials, some Wikis on the Github pages, and while they all describe these technologies on a very shallow level, they barely answer my questions.
 When you run `rspec` from the command-line, where is it